DavidBoja/docker-collection/README.md

 ![docker-collection-banner-image](docker_collection.png)

-Collection of Dockerfiles for existing projects/papers I tested — useful as a starting point for your own project.
+Collection of Dockerfiles for existing projects/papers I tested — useful as a starting point for your own experiments.
 Adapt the Dockerfiles and running scripts to your needs.

 # General instructions